Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic08/topic08_sgd_hashing_vowpal_wabbit.md

 # --loss_function hinge -f $PATH_TO_WRITE_DATA/20news_model.vw
 ```

 VW prints a lot of interesting info while training (one can suppress it with the `--quiet` parameter).
-You can see documentation of the diagnostic output on [GitHub](https://github.com/JohnLangford/vowpal_wabbit/wiki/Tutorial#vws-diagnostic-information).
+You can see [documentation](https://vowpalwabbit.org/docs/vowpal_wabbit/python/latest/tutorials/cmd_linear_regression.html#vowpal-wabbit-output) of the diagnostic output.
 Note how average loss drops while training.
 For loss computation, VW uses samples it has never seen before, so this measure is usually accurate.
 Now, we apply our trained model to the test set, saving predictions into a file with the `-p` flag:

 ```{code-cell} ipython3